neuronsimulator/nrn/vector.rst

         .. code-block::
             python

+            from neuron import h

             vec = h.Vector()
             vec1 = h.Vector()
             vec2 = h.Vector()
             vec3 = h.Vector(6)
-            vec.indgen(0, 5.1, 0.1)	//vec will have 51 values from 0 to 5, with increment=0.1
+            vec.indgen(0, 5.1, 0.1)	# vec will have 51 values from 0 to 5, with increment=0.1
-            vec1.integral(vec, 0.1)	//Euler integral of vec elements approximating
+            vec1.integral(vec, 0.1)	# Euler integral of vec elements approximating
-            			//an x-squared function, dx = 0.1
+                                    # an x-squared function, dx = 0.1
-            vec2.indgen(0, 50,10)
+            vec2.indgen(0, 50, 10)
-            vec3.index(vec1, vec2)  //put the value of every 10th index in vec2
+            vec3.index(vec1, vec2)  # put the value of every 10th index in vec2

         makes ``vec3`` with six elements corresponding to the integrated integers from ``vec``.